Fabinho (footballer, born 1993): Monaco

-2013–2015: Adaptation to Monaco and first success
+2013–2015: Adaptation to Monaco

 Fabinho playing for Monaco in 2014.

 On 19 July 2013, Fabinho joined Monaco from Rio Ave on a season-long loan deal.
 Fabinho chose to move to Monaco as he was confident of receiving regular playing time there and as he was sure of Monaco's status as a prominent club.
 His decision was made in this way despite the fact that the coaches at Real Madrid Castilla had notified him that he would have a good chance of moving up to the first team.
 Fabinho took the squad number 2 to wear on his shirt.
 He made his debut on 10 August at the Stade Chaban-Delmas in Monaco's opening Ligue 1 match of the 2013–14 season, playing the entire match against Bordeaux, with Monaco winning 2–0.
 He scored his first goal for Monaco in the 58th minute in their 6–0 home win over Lens in the quarter-finals of the 2013–14 Coupe de France on 26 March 2014.

 After completing his one-year loan at Monaco, he rejoined the club on loan for another year on 2 July 2014.
 On 9 December 2014, he scored the last goal in the Group C Matchday 6 2–0 home win over Zenit St Petersburg (his first UEFA Champions League or UEFA Europa League goal), to enable Monaco to qualify for 2014–15 UEFA Champions League knockout phase as group winners.